-III -- The Plight of Man
+The Plight of Man

-"Everything is under the influence of an inhuman power."1
+"Everything is under the influence of an inhuman power."

-Thus wrote not an adept in Satanic witchcraft.
-Nor a prophetic writer of modern science fiction, nor even a mediaeval Christian theologian.
+Thus wrote not an adept in Satanic witchcraft, nor a prophetic writer of modern science fiction, nor even a mediaeval Christian theologian.
 Thus wrote a man who vehemently denied the very existence of evil, the devil, and even of God.
-Thus wrote the most famous communist of all time -- Karl Marx.
+Thus wrote the most influential communist of all time-Karl Marx.

-"This world itself is perverted," he continued.2 To which his famous co-worker and cofounder of the Communist International, Friedrich Engels, added: "Greed and lust for power are the levers of historical development."3 In one word, man has now become alienated from his true self.4 And this alienation, claimed Marx, "produces as its counterpart a bestial savagery."
-Thereby, "'devolved' man returns to the cave dwelling again."
-But that latter, however, has now been "poisoned by the pestilential breath of civilization."5
+"This world itself is perverted," he continued.
+To which his famous co-worker and co-founder of the Communist International, Friedrich Engels, added: "Greed and lust for power are the levers of historical development."
+In one word, man has now become alienated from his true self.
+And this alienation, claimed Marx, "produces as its counterpart a bestial savagery," whereby " 'devolved' man returns to the cave dwelling again"-which is now, however, "poisoned by the pestilential breath of civilization."

-Many classical philosophers generally agree with Marx' s basic analysis, though for different reasons.
-Immanuel Kant, the apostle of reason,6 insisted that man was "radically wicked."7 Thomas Hobbes described man as a wolf who ravages his fellow man: homo homini lupus -- dog eat dog.8
+Many classical philosophers generally agree with Marx's basic analysis, though for different reasons.
+Immanuel Kant, the apostle of reason, insisted that man was "radically wicked."
+Thomas Hobbes